Snow Shoveling Safety: What You Need to Know

 When Is the Best Time to Shovel?

 Consider staying ahead of the snow and start shoveling shortly after snow begins falling instead of waiting for it to end to help make the labor less intensive.
-According to the Snow and Ice Management Association (SIMA), you should clear your sidewalk or driveway after an inch or two of accumulation so the snow doesn’t freeze and become harder to scrape from the ground.
+According to the Snow and Ice Management Association (SIMA), you should clear your sidewalk or driveway after every few inches of accumulation so the snow doesn’t freeze and become harder to scrape from the ground.

 What Is the Right Shoveling Technique?